Ben-PH/os161/Documentation/learning_project/src/hello/ch-01-06-extend-debug.md

 ## buggy_hello.c

 At this stage, we are adding files to our kernel.
-Inside this file is the code that runs `complex_hell()`, which itself calls helper function(s TODO plural here?), which is provided.
+Inside this file is the code that runs `complex_hell()`, which itself calls helper functions, which is provided.

 Start by choosing where to put the `complex_hello()` function call.
 All it does is print "hello world", but make sure it prints this immedietaly above the prompt.

 #### Adding buggy_hello.c to the build

-Although you are provided the code [here](TODO), it is your job to select where to put the file.
+Although you are provided the code in this projects [appendix](./appendix.html), it is your job to select where to put the file.
 This is up to you, but be smart about it.
 It makes sense to put it somewhere in `~/os161/src/kern/` or one of it's sub-directories, and where it goes is up to you.

 ```text
 Just like source-code style, there are differences in opinion on project layout style,